Ethics Standard I - CFA® Exam Takeaway

 Already using Soleadea?
 1. Sign into your account 2.
 Refresh this page to see the question.

-Standard I (B) makes it clear that CFA members and candidates practising the financial profession should strive to preserve their independence & objectivity.
-To ensure that your research, investment recommendations or any other investment actions are free of bias, you should:
+Standard I (B) makes it clear that CFA members and candidates practicing the financial profession should strive to preserve their independence & objectivity.
+To ensure that your research, investment recommendations, or any other investment actions are free of bias, you should:

-• not accept any gifts or any additional compensations for your work,
+• not accept any gifts or any additional compensation for your work,

 • report to your supervisor whenever you accept a gift or any kind of consideration,

-• make disclosure prior to acceptance; if it’s not possible you should do it afterwards as soon as you can (your disclosure will enable your employer to judge whether the gift might have biased your conduct and to what degree).
+• make disclosure before acceptance; if it’s not possible you should do it afterward as soon as you can (your disclosure will enable your employer to judge whether the gift might have biased your conduct and to what degree).

 The general rule is that you:

-• must not plagiarise (always give the source whether it’s a quotation, graph or a table),
+• must not plagiarise (always give the source whether it’s a quotation, graph, or table),

-• should always convey information to your client in a right way (e.g. do not guarantee any returns on volatile instruments).
+• should always convey information to your client in the right way (e.g. do not guarantee any returns on volatile instruments).

-Standard I (D) says about reputation and professional competence and indicates their importance.
+Standard I (D) talks about reputation and professional competence and indicates their importance.
 In consequence, it bans any intentional misconduct, such as fraud, deceit, lies, stealing, and so on.

 To make sure that investment professionals pay proper attention to their professional conduct, firms should enforce their ethical codes and compliance procedures.
 Employees should know what happens if the rules set in the company are violated.